QubesOS/qubes-doc/user/security-in-qubes/split-gpg-2.rst

    :default: ``no``
    :allowed values: ``no``, ``yes`` or any integer

-   By default, all requests made to the *server-qube* need to be confirmed.
+   By default, all requests made to the *server qube* need to be confirmed.
 You can tell Split GPG-2 to accept requests: never (``no``), always (``yes``) or during a period of time after a successful request.
 To accept all requests following a successful one during one minute, use a value of ``60`` seconds.

 This option has two alternatives: